DmitryKey/big-ann/src/algorithms/sharding/kanndi/README.md

 Saturated shard with id=77.
 Building HNSW index for it..
 ```

-If algorithm gets stuck on a starving shard, its points will get pushed to a special_shard and new seed points it chosen:
+ If the algorithm gets stuck on a starving shard, its points will get pushed to a special_shard and new seed point is chosen:

 ```
 Processing index=99000000